|Norton Secure VPN

 One nice bonus feature of the Norton Secure VPN is its built-in ad and tracker blocker.
 I spoke to Support about this and it appears to be basic ad and tracker blocking, without any customization or options besides the ability to turn it on or off.

 Using a good ad blocker with your VPN is not a bad idea, since ads can be very invasive.
 We have tested a handful of VPN ad blockers, including with Surfshark and Proton VPN.
 Some do well, but others are not very effective, as we noted in our review of Cyberghost VPN.

 Now that we’ve covered the pros, let’s examine the cons of Norton Secure VPN.

 Here are the main things we don’t like about Norton Secure VPN:

-1. Norton keeps some logs
+Norton keeps data logs